How provenance is stored on the blockchain

 Ever wonder exactly *how* information about art is stored on the blockchain?
 Take a step by step look into Codex’s provenance section to learn.

-Last week we released an overhaul to the Codex Viewer that was done to derive substantial search engine optimization (SEO) improvements, speed improvements, increased provenance tracking functionality and various design upgrades.
+Last week we released an overhaul to the Codex Viewer to derive substantial search engine optimization (SEO) improvements and increase provenance tracking functionality.
 You can read last week’s article here that outlines the SEO, speed and design improvements.
-In this article we’re focusing on the provenance section.
+In this article we’re focusing on the updates in the provenance section.

-We’re taking the redesign of the new, incredibly detailed and robust provenance section on Codex Records as an opportunity to explain exactly how documenting provenance on the blockchain works and why the technology is so valuable in documenting provenance.
+We’re taking the redesign of the new, robust provenance section on Codex Records as an opportunity to explain exactly how documenting provenance on the blockchain works.
 By breaking down each component of the provenance section of Codex Records, we can understand why blockchain technology is revolutionary for the arts and collectibles industry.

 First, let’s start with the DNA of provenance on Codex.
 The new provenance section of a Codex Record is comprised of four parts: